 Combine Opposing Shapes

 Feel free to mix and match shapes and sizes in your living room design.
 While the color palette is kept subdued in this design, the furniture selection and layout defies expectations with four boxy white chairs surrounding a dark round coffee table, as opposed to a traditional sectional or loveseat.

-Play Up Vintage Architecture
+Play up Vintage Architecture

 Before you coat the wall in an eggshell or alabaster shade, consider some paneling for added visual interest.
 This Tudor-style home flaunts its age and appeal with classic picture frame molding.
-The velvet couches and bronze sconces add a touch a class to the timeless design.
+The velvet couches and bronze sconces add a touch of class to the timeless design.

 Set the Scene With Wallpaper